"The Godfather of Mexican Surf"

 An outpouring of support from fans and artists through donations and benefit shows worldwide helped in covering medical expenses

-and in the summer of 2011 Amis resumed songwriting and returned to the studio in November to record a new CD with Los Straitjackets.
+and in the summer of 2011 Amis resumed songwriting and returned to the studio in November to record the CD Jet Set,

 Citing the great surf-guitarist Dick Dale as a major influence,